dgsbicak/monitor-django-dash/README.md

 # monitor-django-dash
-A Django project for system monitoring.
+A sample Django project for educational purposes.